flatpak/flatpak-docs/docs/working-with-the-sandbox.rst

 Useful sandbox permissions
 --------------------------

 Flatpak provides an array of options for controlling sandbox permissions.
-The following are some of the most useful.
+The following are some of the most useful:

 ===============================================  ===========================================
 --filesystem=host                                Access all files